ssiddhantsharma/deep-purpose-tutorial/README.md

 # Working With DeepPurpose:
 ![](/figure2.png) <br>
-**The work-horse for playing with DeepPurpose will be Google Colaboratory or Collab in short.
-We will be using [Google Colaboratory](https://colab.research.google.com/) to install DeepPurpose and it's dependencies for running/eplicating the tutorials.**
+**The work-horse for playing with DeepPurpose will be Google Colaboratory or Colab in short.
+We will be using [Google Colaboratory](https://colab.research.google.com/) to install DeepPurpose and it's dependencies for running/eplicating the tutorials.
+Each of the steps should be run in different cells in Colab**

 1. Google Colab does not come with Conda Environment installed.
 Conda Environment can be installed on google colab through 'pip':
 ```